bsierieb1/xdasi-bio-2021-archive/docs/index.md

 ---

+# Welcome!

+We are very happy to welcome you to our biostatistics course, BIOL-GA2030, which we informally call “Exploratory Data Analysis and Statistical Inference (XDASI)”.

 # Course Description

-To provide introductory theory and hands-on training in exploratory data analysis and statistics for graduate students in biology who have no prior computational experience.
+This course will provide introductory theory and hands-on training in exploratory data analysis and statistics for graduate students in biology.
 Students will learn basic R programming as well as foundational concepts and practical tools that provide a starting point for further advanced study in genomics, bioinformatics and computational biology.

 <details closed markdown="block">
   <summary> More </summary>